Illustration of a worried bull beside the words Say Sorry in Spanish.

 The Verb Sentir

-The verb sentir belongs to the third group of Spanish verbs, those ending in -ir.
-It is an irregular verb: its root changes when it’s conjugated.
+The verb sentir belongs to the third Spanish conjugation, the verbs ending in -ir.
+It is irregular because its stem changes in several present-tense forms.

 (Here’s a great post if you need a refresher on Spanish irregular verbs.)

-Whether it is used as “to be sorry” or “to feel”, this is the conjugation of sentir:
+Whether it means “to be sorry” or “to feel”, its present-tense forms are the same:

 Sentir (present tense)